-With departmental advice nonmajors may design a 20-credit English minor emphasizing either writing or literary study with courses selected from 200-level courses or above.
-ENG202 is required for either minor.
+With departmental advice nonmajors may design a 20-credit English minor emphasizing either writing or literary study with courses selected from 200-level or above (non-core) courses.
+ENG211 is required for either minor.
 The writing minor is not available to communication arts majors on the writing track.